Van life: how to live in a van and save money

 I wanted to spend a portion of my life living deliberately.
 I wanted to push myself to the limits to learn something about myself, my culture, humanity… I hoped I might learn something that would guide me to live a good life.
 Saving money was just the cherry on top.

-Given that Ken was so dependent on a van for so long, his answer certainly wasn't what we were expecting.
+As Ken was so dependent on a van for so long, his answer certainly wasn't what we were expecting.

 Unless you’re living in it, get rid of your vehicle.